From a Wiccan/Neopagan perspective

 and Wiccans, trace their annual seasonal days of celebration

 back to Celtic times in Europe.
 They celebrate the most important of their four major

-Sabbats, Samhain, on or near OCT-31 each year.
+Sabbats, called Samhain, on or near OCT-31 each year.

 Modern misconceptions about Samhain/Halloween: